HomeSEOHow to Fix Inconsistent NAP Listings (and Why It's Serious)

 Reality: Physical businesses suffer even more because customers need accurate information to find and contact them.
 A wrong address for an e-commerce site is inconvenient; for a restaurant, it’s catastrophic.

 The devil, as they say, is in the details.
-And when it comes to NAP inconsistencies, those details can be maddeningly subtle.
+With NAP inconsistencies, those details can be maddeningly subtle.

 I’ve audited hundreds of business listings over the years, and I’m still amazed by the creative ways NAP information gets mangled.
 It’s like a game of telephone played across the entire internet, with your business information getting slightly corrupted at each step.